SoftBank slams Dish's Sprint bid, rules out sweeteners

 Son also played down U.S. national security concerns over SoftBank's use of Chinese telecoms equipment, which could be the biggest potential regulatory hurdle facing the deal.
 In regulatory filings, Dish has portrayed those relationships as something that should seriously concern U.S. officials.

-But Son said he had made commitments not to use equipment from China's Huawei Technologies Co Ltd HWT.UL and ZTE Corp (000063.SZ) in the United States and that U.S. regulatory approval was proceeding smoothly.
+But Son said he had made commitments not to use equipment from China's Huawei Technologies Co Ltd and ZTE Corp in the United States and that U.S. regulatory approval was proceeding smoothly.

 JOINT VENTURE

-SoftBank's shares closed 1.2 percent higher on Tuesday, before Son's comments, compared with a 0.2 percent dip in Tokyo's benchmark Nikkei average .N225.
+SoftBank's shares closed 1.2 percent higher on Tuesday, before Son's comments, compared with a 0.2 percent dip in Tokyo's benchmark Nikkei average.
 They are up 67 percent since the Sprint bid, in line with the Nikkei's surge.

 Son dismissed the possibility of a joint purchase of Sprint by Dish and SoftBank, saying it was not necessary and that it might be difficult to work together.